httpoxy/httpoxy-org/index.md

 * If you're using a vulnerable library, this vulnerability will affect any version of PHP
     * It even affects alternative PHP runtimes such as HHVM deployed under FastCGI
 * It is present in Guzzle, Artax, and probably many, many libraries
-    * Guzzle versions after 4.0.0rc2 are vulnerable, Guzzle 3 and below is not.
+    * Guzzle versions in the range `>=4.0.0rc2,<6.2.1` are vulnerable, Guzzle 3 and below is not.
-    * Another example is in Composer's StreamContextBuilder utility class
+    * Another example is (update: was) in Composer's StreamContextBuilder utility class

-So, for example, if you are using a Drupal module that uses Guzzle 6 and makes an outgoing HTTP request (for example, to check a weather API), you are vulnerable to the request that plugin makes being "httpoxied".
+So, for example, if you are using a Drupal module that uses Guzzle `6.2.0` and makes an outgoing HTTP request (for example, to check a weather API), you are vulnerable to the request that plugin makes being "httpoxied".

 ### Python